versionzero/versionzero.github.io/content/els-query-builder.md

 ```

 For those of you who are Python programmers: notice we didn't even
-have to pass in valid Python code.
-The parser will still do the right
+have to pass in meaningful Python code; the semantics, in this
-thing.
-Well, the right thing for us, in this case.
-We won't be
+case. can be ignored.
+(What does string greater than integer even
-compiling the code, so semantics can be ignored.
+mean?)

 For reference, the AST was created using: